neverRare/butter/doc/language/number.md

 - Less than `A < B`
 - Less than or equal to `A <= B`

-## Number representation and integer ranges
+## Number representation and precision

 TODO